Tudor Nation is a content based website that is free to use and does not infringe the privacy of its visitors.

 a.
 What cookies are used on this website?

-The cookies we and third parties use on this site fall into three categories:
+The cookies we and third parties use on this site fall into two categories:

 We use third party cookies to give us an insight into how visitors use our site and help us to make improvements to our site and how relevant information is presented to our visitors.
 We use analytics cookies to help us understand how users engage with our Site.